 The strategies at the various levels in an organisation clearly need to be consistent.
 However this does not mean that they have to be common or the same.
 The appropriate business and operational strategies for a national food service company may not need to be the same in each of the locations it is operating in (for example, resort, city centre, tourist area, transportation).
-It is also worth reminding ourselves that any food service operation is not necessarily in one market.
+In addition, any food service operation is not necessarily in one market.
 The same unit could, for instance, be in the restaurant, licensed trade, banqueting, conference, business and leisure markets.
 In short, different approaches may be required for different customer groups or more appropriately the different types of demand, which the operation is designed to satisfy.